 “Sky has a specialist team of advisors who are trained to help customers in this situation.
 Family members should contact this team to discuss the options available to them, including cancellation.
 Contact details are available on Sky.com.”

 “We have a dedicated bereavement team who will manage this and will cancel the account if requested.”

 “In the scenario where a family member has sadly passed away, a third-party can cancel the account immediately without having to pay an early disconnection fee (if the account is still in contract) or without having to adhere to the usual 30-day disconnection notice.
 A final bill will be sent to address of the executor of the will. “

 “We would cancel the account without any early termination fee and waive the outstanding charges.
 This can be arranged through customer services and we also have a specially trained Bereavement Team to help relatives through the process if necessary.

 “We don’t have a black and white policy.
 But typically when we are notified that a customers has passed away (normally by a family member) we either cancel the account immediately or transfer the account to someone else e.g. a family member, partner etc.”

 Broadband providers do not usually allow joint accounts.
 They may permit a named third party to have authorisation to speak to customer services (with restrictions - this person would not be able to switch providers without permission, for instance) but there will only be one account holder.

 ISPs will not get involved in disputes over payments in shared homes.
-If you’ve got house mates withholding their portion of the bill the provider isn’t going to care, they just want to get paid.
+If you’ve got housemates withholding their portion of the bill the provider isn’t going to get involved, they just want to be paid.
 Think carefully about this responsibility before volunteering to be the account holder in your home.